-0 ne commenterwasdisappointed that she was not eligible for supplemental grants because her company received the maximum \$300000 grant from the Business Recovery program.
+One commenter was disappointed that she was not eligible for supplemental grants because her company received the maximum \$300,000 grant from the Business Recovery program.
 The commenter said that the supplemental grants should be available to any company.
-Another commenter thought that the grants were too small, suggesting a \$750000 cap.
+Another commenter thought that the grants were too small, suggesting a \$750,000 cap.

-Congressestablished \$500,000 as the maximum loss compensation award that any small business could receive.
+Congress established \$500,000 as the maximum loss compensation award that any small business could receive.
 ESD cannot exceed that directive.
 As noted above, ESD has established a BRG program cap of \$300,000 in order to ensure that funds will be available to every eligible firm that applies to the program.

-0 ne commenter asked that a sliding scale arrangement be applied to the Small Firm Attraction & Retention Grant Program (SFARG), offering benefits to businesses north of Canal Street as well.
+One commenter asked that a sliding scale arrangement be applied to the Small Firm Attraction & Retention Grant Program (SFARG), offering benefits to businesses north of Canal Street as well.

-ESD interprets this comment to mean that while the SFARG program requires a five-year lease, firm sable to obtain only a two- or three-year lease should be eligible for $2/5^{h}$ or $3/5^{h}$ of the SFARG benefits, rather than considered ineligible to participate in the program.
+ESD interprets this comment to mean that while the SFARG program requires a five-year lease, firms able to obtain only a two- or three-year lease should be eligible for 2/5th or 3/5th of the SFARG benefits, rather than considered ineligible to participate in the program.
 The SFARG program was designed to provide incentives structured to attract and retain significant business commitments in Lower Manhattan.
 ESD maintains that five years is a reasonable commitment in exchange for the incentive benefits offered, and necessary to achieve the business revitalization objective of this program.